mercadopago/cart-magento/1.6.x-1.9.x/README.md

 * Limited control of buying experience —display Checkout window as redirect, modal or iframe-.
 * Store buyer’s card for fast checkout.
 * Accept tickets, bank transfer and account money in addition to cards.
-* Accept Mercado Pago's discount coupons.
+* Accept MercadoPago's discount coupons.

 *Available for Argentina, Brazil, Chile, Colombia, Mexico, Peru, Uruguay and Venezuela*

 **Custom Checkout**

-Offer a checkout fully customized to your brand experience with our simple-to-use payments API.
+Offers a fully customized checkout to your brand experience with our simple-to-use payments API.

 * Seamless integration— no coding required, unless you want to.
 * Full control of buying experience.
 * Store buyer’s card for fast checkout.
 * Accept tickets in addition to cards.
-* Accept Mercado Pago's discount coupons.
+* Accept MercadoPago's discount coupons.
 * Improve conversion rate.
 * Accept Payment with two cards
 * Debug Mode